ChiWang/DmpSW/README.md

         Except directores include, src, there is a file named Reade.md(or README.md) in all directories.
         *   Structure
         *   Usage
-        *   Relation of other modules
+        *   Relation of other packages
         *   Debug method
         *   Bug report
         *   Others